sclaw/streamstats_access/README.md

 ## Overview

-This library provides users access to most functionality of the USGS Streamstats application from within Python.
-The Streamstats app includes a suite of GIS-based hydrologic tools that are useful for water resources planning/management, engineering, and design purposes.
+This library provides users access to functionality of the USGS StreamStats application from within Python.
+The StreamStats app includes a suite of GIS-based hydrologic tools that are useful for water resources planning/management, engineering, and design purposes.

 ## Key Features

-- **Watershed Delineation:** Use streamstats GIS services to delineate watershed polygons from an outlet point.
+- **Watershed Delineation:** Use streamStats GIS services to delineate watershed polygons from an outlet point.
 - **Basin Characteristics:** Retrieve basin characteristics such as drainage area, percent wetlands, slope, mean annual precipitation, etc from a delineated watershed.
 - **Flow Statistics:** Use basin characteristics to derive USGS flow frequency estimates.
 - **A Better Batch Point Tool:**   Submit large batches of points at once.
 This library mimics the functionality of the StreamStats batch tool.